electricimp/LIS3DH/README.md

 # LIS3DH 3-Axis Accelerometer

 The [LIS3DH](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/CD00274221.pdf) is a 3-Axis MEMS accelerometer.
+The LIS3DH application note can be found [here](http://www.st.com/web/en/resource/technical/document/application_note/CD00290365.pdf).
 This sensor has extensive functionality and this class has not yet implemented all of it.

 The LPS25H can interface over I&sup2;C or SPI.
 This class addresses only I&sup2;C for the time being.

-To add this library to your project, add #require "LIS3DH.class.nut:1.0.3" to the top of your device code.
+To add this library to your project, add #require "LIS3DH.class.nut:1.0.4" to the top of your device code.

 ## Class Methods

 ### constructor(*i2c, [addr]*)

-The class’ constructor takes one required parameter (a configured imp I&sup2;C bus) and an optional parameter (the I&sup2;C address of the accelerometer):
+The class’ constructor takes one required parameter (a configured imp I&sup2;C bus) and an optional parameter (the I&sup2;C address of the accelerometer).
+The I&sup2;C address must be the address of your sensor or an I&sup2;C error will be thrown.

 | Parameter     | Type         | Default | Description |